NCBI-Hackathons/BarcSeek/README.md

 We also aimed to make this project interface with many different barcoding strategies.
 We understand and have worked with many different barcode formats and we have aimed to allow our program to handle the various barcoding strategies (e.g. barcode-UMI-barcode, barcode-UMI, and handle forward & reverse reads, among others).

+The architecture for this project was conceptualized as "the manager-worker relationship" where the manager divides up the work to be done in an efficient way, the workers do the work, then the workers return the work to the manager to assemble and prepare the information for presentation back to the user.

-Once we have taken in the data (and performed the proper validation), the program takes a parallel-data-processing approach  where the input genomic data is divided up among many different partitioners, taking advantage of the DASK parallel computing library for data analytics to divide the data up among the workers (which we conceptualized as "the manager-worker relationship").
+More technically, once we have taken in the data and performed the proper validation via the command line interface (CLI), the program takes a parallel-data-processing approach  where the input genomic data is divided up among many different partitioners, taking advantage of the DASK parallel computing library for data analytics to divide the data into many files, internal to the program.
+These files are then up among the workers.
 The partitioners use a regex to handle standard IUPAC degenerate nucleotide notations.
 The workers then return a number of parsed files back to the central processing script (the manager) to be assembled and returned to the user.

 ## Project Architecture
 ### Graphical Pipeline Overview